How To Prevent and Treat Bowel Cancer?

 Crustaceans belong to the class of Cancer tumors (rare are tumors that release the hormone Serotonin).
 Gastrointestinal tumors are cancers of connective tissue in the colon and rectum.
 The lymphomas developed by the lymphocytes of the blood, and they make up the human defense system in the Colon and Rectum.
 In their development, these types of cancer differ from the often Glandular Carcinomas.

 Most Gland Carcinomas first develop as benign Polyps.
 Although many Polyps may fall on their own, others continue to undergo changes that turn them into malignant ones.
 The process of change is due to genetic alterations of the cells.
-More specifically, Bowel cancer develop after 5 years.
-At first it becomes Hyperplastic, meaning it contains a large number of Phenotypic normal cells.
+More specifically, Bowel cancer develops after 5 years.
+At first, it becomes Hyperplastic, meaning it contains a large number of Phenotypic normal cells.
 Then, some of the cells become abnormal, turning the polyps into the pre-cancerous condition called Adenoma.
 Particular Adenomas become malignant Glandular Carcinomas.

 Diet and Environment.

 The type of diet and other environmental factors are not responsible for the direct induction of Bowel cancer.
 They cause genetic changes that lead to it.
 For example, Colorectal cancer is more common in Western industrialized countries.
 The population that moves to industrialized countries from other countries of the world is at risk.
 This may be due to a percentage of dietary changes.
 For example, people who eat too much red meat and do not get enough folic acid to have an increased risk of getting sick.
 However, some people are genetically predisposed to cancer, which is unaffected by nutrition and the environment.
 A proper diet includes curcumin, a powerful antioxidant that strengthens our immune system.